adnanahmady/workers/README.md

     # if there is need to put failed operations on rabbit current queue
     fails

-sub queues seperate of queue with `.` sign like `myqueue.order` .
+sub queues get separate of queue with `.` sign like `myqueue.order` .

-but if you have some other one in your mind, with this command you can tell worker to listen to that one like:
+but if you have some other things in your mind, with this command you can tell worker to listen to that one like:

     php listen queue:myqueue sub:mysubqueue